Display Screen Equipment Training

-Display Screen Equipment (DSE) Training approved by RoSPA
+Display Screen Equipment Online Courses (DSE) Approved by RoSPA

 DSE Online Training

-Our DSE training covers everything you need to know to control the risks associated with using display screen equipment and explains how to analyse office ergonomics to assess any health and safety issues that might occur.
+Our display screen equipment training (DSE) educates learners on how to control the risks of using display screen equipment.
+In line with the DSE workstation checklist, the course explains how to analyse office ergonomics to assess any health and safety issues that might occur.

-Our display screen equipment training courses are available off-the-shelf for ease of use; we can also work with your subject experts to tailor the approach and information to suit your organisation's requirements.
+Our display screen equipment training courses are available off-the-shelf for convenience.
+We can also work with your subject experts to tailor the approach and information to suit your organisation's requirements whilst being in line with DSE regulations 1992.
 Using the Adapt Authoring Tool you can even modify our courses yourself.

 What is classed as display screen equipment?

-Display screen equipment (or DSE for short) are devices or equipment that have either an alphanumeric or graphic display screen.
-When we talk about DSE, this includes traditional display screens such as desk-top monitors, as well as laptops, tablet computers, touch screens, and television sets.
-Users of DSE equipment may have either a fixed workstation or else use portable DSE from various locations.
+Display screen equipment (or DSE for short) are devices or equipment that have an alphanumeric or graphic display screen.
+They are one of the most common kinds of work equipment in offices.
+This includes traditional display screens such as desktop monitors, as well as laptops, tablets, touch screens and television sets.
+Users of DSE equipment may work at a fixed workstation or use portable DSE from various locations, or both.

 What are the risks of using display screen equipment?

-In 2015/2016 539,000 out of 1,311,000 work-related illnesses were attributed to MSD's (Musculoskeletal Disorders).
-Keyboard work using Display Screen Equipment was a major contributor to this figure, which resulted in an estimated 8.8 million working days being lost at an average of 16 per case.
+In 2015/2016, 539,000 out of 1,311,000 work-related illnesses were attributed to MSDs (Musculoskeletal Disorders).
+Keyboard work using DSE was a major contributor to this figure, which resulted in an estimated 8.8 million working days being lost at an average of 16 per case.

 You can catch up on the latest in health & safety by clicking on the most recent articles below, or to find out more click More in News to see the latest in articles across all our course in areas.